lucasvegi/Elixir-Refactorings/README.md

 ### Transform to list comprehension

-* __Category:__ Elixir-specific Refactorings*.
+* __Category:__ Erlang-specific Refactorings*.

-* __Motivation:__ Elixir, like Erlang, provides several built-in ``high-order functions`` capable of taking lists as parameters and returning new lists modified from the original.
+* __Motivation:__ Elixir, like Erlang, provides several built-in ``higher-order functions`` capable of taking lists as parameters and returning new lists modified from the original.
 In Elixir, ``Enum.map/2`` takes a list and an anonymous function as parameters, creating a new list composed of each element of the original list with values altered by applying the anonymous function.
 On the other hand, the function ``Enum.filter/2`` also takes a list and an anonymous function as parameters but creates a new list composed of elements from the original list that pass the filter established by the anonymous function.
 A list comprehension is another syntactic construction capable to create a list based on existing ones.
 This feature is based on the mathematical notation for defining sets and is very common in functional languages such as Haskell, Erlang, Clojure, and Elixir.
 This refactoring aims to transform calls to ``Enum.map/2`` and ``Enum.filter/2`` into list comprehensions, creating a semantically equivalent code that can be more declarative and easy to read.

 * __Examples:__ The following code shows an example of this refactoring.
 Before the refactoring, we are using ``Enum.map/2`` to create a new list containing the elements of the original list squared.
 Furthermore, we are using ``Enum.filter/2`` to create a new list containing only the even numbers present in the original list.